JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tutorials/react_typescript_tdd/class_props/index.md

   }
 }
 ```

-Note that `for` in JSX is mapped to `htmlFor` -- like `class` to `className`, to prevent a collision with the JavaScript symbol of the same name.

 Back in our test, click on `<Counter/>` and hit `Alt-Enter` to resolve the import.
 Save the file and see that your test passes: